lemon-tea-ai/video-understanding-comparisons/README.md

 # Video Understanding Comparisons

 Compare video understanding capabilities across different Gemini models.
-Upload a video, enter a prompt, and see how Gemini 2.5 Pro, 2.5 Flash, 2.0 Flash, and 2.0 Pro each interpret the video content.
+Upload a video, enter a prompt, and see how Gemini 3 Pro Preview, 3 Flash Preview, 2.5 Pro, and 2.5 Flash each interpret the video content.

 ## Features

 - **Video Upload**: Upload any video file for analysis
 - **Custom Prompts**: Enter your own video understanding prompts
 - **Multi-Model Comparison**: Runs your prompt through 4 Gemini models in parallel
-- **AI Evaluation**: Uses Gemini 2.0 Pro to score and evaluate each model's response
+- **AI Evaluation**: Uses Gemini 3 Pro Preview to score and evaluate each model's response
 - **Detailed Analysis**: View strengths, weaknesses, and reasoning for each model

 ## Architecture